amaumene/momenarr/README.md

 ## How it works

+Every 6 hours (configurable via SYNC_INTERVAL) it:
+1. Syncs with Trakt watchlist and favorites
+2. Searches Usenet indexers for NZBs
-Every 6 hours (configurable) it checks Trakt, searches for NZBs, picks best quality (prefers remux > web-dl > biggest file), sends to Premiumize.
-Files stay in cloud for streaming.
-Removes stuff you watched in last 5 days.
+3. Picks best quality (prefers remux > web-dl > biggest file)
+4. Sends NZB to Premiumize for cloud storage
+5. Monitors transfer status
+6. Marks media as available when ready in Premiumize cloud
+7. Auto-removes watched content from Premiumize after 5 days

+**Note:** Files remain in Premiumize cloud for streaming.
+No local downloads are performed.

 ## License